MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboards-design-tips.md

 ## Consider your audience
 When optimizing your dashboard's appearance for your audience, consider the following:

-- How will they use the dashboard?
+- How do they use the dashboard?
-- What key metrics will help them make decisions?
+- What key metrics help them make decisions?
-- What learned or cultural assumptions may affect design choices?
+- What learned or cultural assumptions might affect design choices?
 - What information does your audience need to be successful?

 Keep in mind that the dashboard is an overview, a single place to monitor the current state of the data.
 The dashboard is based on underlying reports and datasets, and those items often contain many details.
 Your readers can drill into the reports from your dashboard, so don't put a detail on the dashboard unless that's what your readers need to monitor.